Deployment and Maintenance / Standalone Deployment

 - Memory capacity >= 2GB

-- If no built-in MySQL or Redis is used, system requirements can be further reduced
+- If built-in MySQL and Redis are not used, system requirements can be further reduced

 --port={port number}